w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Discuss with students different examples of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
+* Practical &mdash; Give students different examples of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
 Ask students to provide an appropriate text alternative.
 Assess how students identify images that convey function and how they provide text alternatives that describe the functionality of the component the image is attached to.
 * Practical &mdash; Ask students to design a series of graphical buttons and links in a way that they are perceivable and distinguishable by all users.
 Assess how students apply accessibility requirements, such as contrast ratios, to graphical buttons and links.

 {% include excol.html type="end" %}